 - SafetyWing – Safety Wing offers convenient and affordable plans tailored to digital nomads and long-term travelers.
 They have cheap monthly plans, great customer service, and an easy-to-use claims process that makes it perfect for those on the road.

 - LifeStraw – My go-to company for reusable water bottles with built-in filters so you can ensure your drinking water is always clean and safe.

 - Unbound Merino – They make lightweight, durable, easy-to-clean travel clothing.

 - Top Travel Credit Cards – Points are the best way to cut down travel expenses.
 Here’s my favorite point earning credit cards so you can get free travel!

 Vienna Travel Guide: Related Articles

 Want more info?
-Check out all the articles I’ve written on backpacking/traveling Austria and continue planning your trip:
+Check out all the articles I’ve written on backpacking/traveling Europe and continue planning your trip: